3bdrahman/Self-driving-car/README.md

 - Design car png picture and then generate random colors for traffic cars using masking technique.
 - generate more cars in traffic as more testing to our model.
 - fix lable issue in the neural network visualizer.
+- Add save and destroy buttons to enable storing the autopilot(neural network).